 The handle of this racquet was also designed for optimized comfort—with interior foam inserts, it absorbs some of the shock when hitting the ball which puts less strain on your forearm Keep in mind, this racquet is designed for offensive players who play aggressive games.
 What makes the Pro Staff unique is that it maintains elbow safety for an offense-driven racquet.
 If you’re a more defensive player who sticks to the backcourt, you might prefer a different model.

-If you are intermediate to pro level and are suffering from tennis elbow this is the best racquet for you
+If you are intermediate to pro level and are suffering from tennis elbow the Wilson Pro Staff RF97 is the best racquet for you.

 The Head Ti S5 Comfort Zone racquet is designed for mid-skill players looking for something to soften impact upon their elbow.
 It achieves this with the use of Head’s proprietary ComfortZone technology.
 The racquet has an enlarged sweet spot so it’s easy to let the racquet absorb all the force.
 Likewise, the racquet’s strings are wider apart, giving that loose feel that stops rattling on the elbow.